CDistrict/cProxy/README.md

 # Welcome to cProxy!

 In case you dont know what cProxy is, it is our proxy website with a built in tab cloak.
 So what are you waiting for?
-Deploy yours right now!
+Deploy yours right now! please note that while deploying this repository, you must connect your github account with the provided services or the custom one you can use.

 ## Deploying cProxy
 [![Deploy to Heroku](https://binbashbanana.github.io/deploy-buttons/buttons/remade/heroku.svg)](https://heroku.com/deploy/?template=https://github.com/CDistrict/cProxy)